 About us.
 “We found the people of Il Mulino di Amleto, who here – frontally and in an irreverent way – put on a sparkling text by Magdalena Barile,”Senza famiglia/Without family “, destroying one of the most consolidated institutions of our society, very amusing and professionally mature.
 In this case we are no longer faced with a promise, but with a certainty in the panorama of emerging Italian theater, a group that has already excellently measured itself both in the children’s theater and in the revisiting of the classics. ” Mario Bianchi Krapp’s Last Post

+About us.
 “What relationship will they have with the actors who are about to start the play (Louis Jouvet asks at this point)?

 This question continues to arise after seeing Il Mulino di Amleto for the second time and I cannot find an adequate answer; the only one that comes to me is that – those who make up the company – are able to give back to the spectators the maximum possible humanization even within a show characterized by the maximum possible theatricalization.
 There is a formula that Jouvet uses and which seems appropriate to me: “A great work” he writes, “it is a possibility of reconciliation with the spectators” but, to be so, it must first of all be “an encounter between men”.
 Alessandro Toppi www.ilpickwick.it